biicode/docs/hardware/rpi/biicodews.rst

 How to configure your biicode workspace
 =======================================

-If you haven't done so, you must first  :ref:`create a biicode workspace <create_workspace>`.
+If you haven't done so, you must first :ref:`install bicode <installation>` and :ref:`create a biicode workspace <create_workspace>`.

 Add the cross compilers to biicode
 ----------------------------------

-Add the cross compilers to ``enviroment.bii`` like shown in the last four lines:
+Add the cross compilers to :ref:`enviroment.bii <layouts>` like shown in the last four lines:

 .. code-block:: text
     :emphasize-lines: 8,9,10,11